 Animals need to be able to have a life free of pain.

 Animal rights are not just a philosophy it is a social movement that includes veganism.
 Basically, veganism is a way of living that seeks to exclude all forms of animal exploitation, and cruelty towards them.
 This includes using animals for food, clothing, and whatever another purpose.
 And by extension, this philosophy promotes the development of animal-free alternatives that in the end benefit not only animals but also humans and the environment.
-If you are interested in learning more, check out our post on How to Go Vegan for Beginners.
+If you are interested in learning more, check out our post on How to Go Vegan with no Setbacks, Especially for Beginners.

 You can adopt a pet instead of buying one.
 Imagine having a cute little puppy you can pet all day.